 That is when it also dawned on me that great parenting skills really do mirror great business skills.
 And I truly believe they can make parenting just a tad bit easier.
 Why not you use all of your years of training and communication and business skills with your most important asset – your children?
 Many of us work 40, 50, 60, or more hours per week fine tuning these negotiation strategies and work place skills so why not make life a little easier when we get home from work and use the same skills with little Johnny or little Julie?

 In business, we always get farther if we work “with” our fellow employees and if we encourage them in a positive way to do better work – instead of demanding that they do better work or making something an absolute.

 Encouragement and reward is always a better way to get anything in life as opposed to domination, intimidation, and making demands.
 It’s human nature.
 And it is certainly the nature of our children.
 My son always does better when I work with him as a fellow human being – even though I am the “boss” (i.e. the parent).
 He knows who is in charge and he respects my authority but not because I rule over him.
 He respects me because I respect him.

 Which leads me back to exactly why great parenting can mirror great business.
 Try respecting your children and using negotiation strategies with them for small, daily, simple things in life.
 I bet you will get more of what you want and it will be less stressful on you… and your child.

 Rob Youngblood is a Single Dad, Life and Communication Expert, Keynote and Leadership Speaker, Emmy Award Winning TV Host, Writer, and Storyteller.
-Learn more about him at http://youngbloodlifeandstyle.com/.
-You can also follow him on Twitter.
+You can follow him on Twitter.